-d)Coalition Conferences and Meetings
+b) Convening Coalition Conferences and Meetings

-The Coalition shall endeavor to hold an FOC Conference annually.
-The Conference may be a free-standing event, or can be organized on the margins of other relevant events.
-FOC Conferences shall be planned by the Chair, in coordination with the FotC, the Support Unit, and the Advisory Network.
-Unless otherwise indicated in these Terms of Reference or in its agenda, all FOC meetings/events will be open to all FOC e) Coordination of action in multilateral and regional fora, and third countries
+The Coalition shall endeavor to hold Strategy and Coordination Meetings (SCMs) and an FO Conference.
+The SCMs and Conferences may be free-standing events, or can be organized on the margins of other relevant events.
+The SCMs and FO Conferences shall be planned by the Chair, in coordination with the SC, the Support Unit, and the Advisory Network, and will adhere to principles of diversity, equity, inclusion, and accessibility.
+Unless otherwise indicated in these Terms of Reference or in its agenda, all FOC meetings/events will be open to all FOC Members, Observers, and Advisory Network Members.